bcgsc/NanoSim/README.md

                         Number of threads for simulation (Default = 1)
 ```

+**Warning:** We assume that users provide haploid references for coverage calculation.
+If a user inputs a diploid or polyploid genome, the output coverage will be a multiple of the requested value (e.g., twice the desired coverage for a diploid reference, three times for a triploid reference, etc.).

 **transcriptome mode**
 If you are interested in simulating ONT transcriptome reads, you need to run the simulation stage in "transcriptome" mode with following options.